8columns/new-component/README.md

 I did modify Joshua Comeau's version to match with my coding style.
 The purpose of modification is for my personal development on local machine.
 What i did modified from Joshua's version are

+- change logic to create component under current directory instead of under src/components.
+This will be more flexible in case you want to create child component under any component's folder.
 - add default component stylesheet
 - modify default Component coding template (add Constructor & default stylesheet)